tagyoureit/nodejs-poolController/README.md

 1. Make sure to run `npm upgrade`.
 There are many package updates and changes.
 1. Intellichem initial support.
 1. Inactivity timer for both internal connections and web page connections.
 If a connection is broken, it should re-establish itself automatically now.
+1. SSDP for auto-discovery by SmartThings or other services

 # License